Peter Kürten: Trial

-On 13 April 1931, Peter Kürten stood trial in Düsseldorf.
-He was charged with nine counts of murder and seven of attempted murder, and was tried before Presiding Judge Dr. Rose.
+On 13 April 1931, Kürten stood trial in Düsseldorf.
+He was charged with nine counts of murder and seven of attempted murder, and was tried before Presiding Judge Rose.
 Kürten pleaded not guilty by reason of insanity to each of the charges.
 Aside from when delivering testimony, Kürten would spend the duration of his trial surrounded by a heavily guarded shoulder-high iron cage specifically constructed to protect him from attack by the enraged relatives of his victims, and his feet were shackled whenever he was inside this cage.

-Proceedings began with the prosecution formally reciting each of the charges against Kürten, before they recited the formal confession he had provided to police following his arrest.
+Proceedings began with the prosecution formally reciting each of the charges against Kürten before they recited the formal confession he had provided to police following his arrest.
 When then asked by the presiding judge to describe why he had continued to commit acts of arson throughout 1929 and 1930, Kürten explained: "When my desire for injuring people awoke, the love of setting fire to things awoke as well.
 The sight of the flames excited me, but above all, it was the excitement of the attempts to extinguish the fire and the agitation of those who saw their property being destroyed."

-Having first claimed that his initial confession had been delivered to simply allow his wife to recoup the reward money offered for the capture of the Düsseldorf Vampire, several days into his trial, Kürten instructed his defence attorney that he wished to change his plea to one of guilty.
+Having first claimed that his initial confession had been simply to allow his wife to recoup the reward money offered for the capture of the Düsseldorf Vampire, several days into his trial, Kürten instructed his defence attorney that he wished to change his plea to one of guilty.
 Addressing the court, Kürten proclaimed: "I have no remorse.
 As to whether recollection of my deeds makes me feel ashamed, I will tell you [that] thinking back to all the details is not at all unpleasant.
 I rather enjoy it."
 Further pressed as to whether he considered himself to possess a conscience, Kürten stated he did not.
 Nonetheless, when pressed as to his motivation in confessing, Kürten reiterated: "Why don't you understand that I am fond of my wife, and that I am still fond of her?
 I have done many wrongs; have been unfaithful over and over again.
 My wife has never done any wrong.
 Even when she heard of the many prison sentences I have served, she said: 'I won't let you down, otherwise you'll be lost altogether.'
 I wanted to fix for my wife a carefree old age."